DallasMorningNews/django-rolodex/README.md

 Rolodex is a directory of people and the organizations they belong to.
 It's also a space where you can model relationships.

+At The News we use it as a drop-in backend for projects that require us to manage relationships between people and organizations.
+We also maintain our contacts with it with a dedicated app.

+The stand-alone app provides a clean, intuitive interface for our reporters to enter and search basic information about people and orgs and the relationships between them, while the API and django plug-in lets us cut out quick graphs of related entities.

 This is a development release, with more detailed docs, annotated (and probably cleaner) code and other niceties on the way.
-Suggestions are welcome.
+Suggestions for features are welcome.

 Quick start
 -----------